Over deze ruimte

 - Absolutely no smoking in any rooms.

-- Should you decide to smoke in the yard / garden: make sure that you do not "smoke" the guests around you.
+- Should you decide to smoke in the yard / garden: make sure that you do not "smoke" the guests or any room around you.

 If your room is not fitted with a hammock, you can always use one of the hammocks in the common areas, on the floor above the kitchen area or in the garden area.
 Be cautious when using the hammocks.